David Bowie Part 1: Transition & Tribute (1992)

 🎤 Artist: Tin Machine

-🗒️ Note: Two nights in Osaka.
-These recordings were later used for the live album ‘Tin Machine Live: Oy Vey, Baby’.
+🗒️ Notes: Two consecutive nights at the Festival Hall.
+These performances are professionally captured on multi-track recordings, eventually serving as the primary source material for the live album ‘Tin Machine Live: Oy Vey, Baby’.

 The Final Bow: Japan – February 1992